 Psychotic attacks with sudden emotional, mental, and behavioral changes are brought on

 The Epileptoid Crisis, initiated at the height of the healing phase, is a brief, intense reactivation of the conflict.
-Throughout that period the recurring mental symptoms present, therefore, as much stronger than during the conflict-active phase.
+Throughout that period the mental symptoms present, therefore, as much stronger than during the conflict-active phase.
 With a heavy constellation, the Epileptoid Crisis can trigger an acute psychotic episode.
-In the event of a double Epi-Crisis that occurs when both conflicts were resolved around the same time, the psychotic attack is particularly severe and could last 3 to 4 days.
+In the event of a double Epi-Crisis that occurs when both conflicts were resolved around the same time, the psychotic attack is particularly severe and could last 3 to 5 days.
 This applies specifically to cortical constellations.
 An acute double Epi-Crisis of a Brainstem Constellation, including a KCT Constellation, can prompt a complete mental shutdown with extreme anxiety and fear.
 Recurring double Epi-Crises are triggered by conflict tracks.
 NOTE: According to Dr. Hamer, a double Epi-Crisis could already be brought on one week after the conflict resolution.

 The GNM approach: When a constellation is acute, Dr. Hamer strongly advises to downgrade the conflicts rather than to aim for a complete conflict resolution because the constellation protects the individual (see organ level).
 Downgrading the conflicts, for example, through finding a partial resolution, reduces the conflict intensity and the degree of distress.
 The objective is to transform a hyper-constellation into a hypo-constellation.
 The main reason for this approach is to prevent complications that potentially arise during the healing phase both on the conflict-related organs as well as on the brain level (the extent of the healing symptoms and of the Epileptoid Crisis is determined by the degree of conflict activity).
 According to Dr. Hamer, with this method, an acute psychosis subsides within 3 to 4 months, without medication.
 In GNM, the use of medication is only a temporary measure to provide safety for the person (this research study, published in 2017 in the Journal of Mental Health, shows that antipsychotic drugs taken over a long period of time “compromise the contribution of the individual effort in recovery” and “reduce the likelihood of functional recovery”).